superredlark2/GAHHG/README.md

 ## Introduction

-This repository includes executable programs and data for related algorithms in the paper "Hexagon-based Adaptive Hierarchies for Efficient Point-in-Spherical-Polygon Tests on GPUs".
-When the software and hardware environment meet requirements, you can run the bat file to verify the data in the article.
-The main bat files include testAHHG.bat and testGAHHG.bat, which are used to test the AHHG and the GAHHG method in the paper, respectively.
-Implementations of the other three comparison algorithms (GMAT, Lune(no prep), and Lune(prep)) are not included in this repository.
-They are provided by [1] and the programs are at the link https://github.com/ryanketzner/sphericalpolygon.
+This repository contains the souce code, executable files and data for the article "Hexagon-based Adaptive Hierarchies for Efficient Point-in-Spherical-Polygon Tests on GPUs".
+When the software and hardware conditions are met, readers can verify the data in the article by compiling source code or directly running bat files.
+The main bat file is testGAHHG.bat, which is used to test the GAHHG algorithm in this article.
+The performance of the comparison algorithm AHHG in the paper can be tested by running testAHHG.bat.
+For the other three comparison algorithms (GMAT, Lune(no prep), and Lune(prep)), they are provided by [1] and the relating data and programs are at the link https://github.com/ryanketzner/sphericalpolygon.
+For easy comparison, this repository includes some polygon files and query point files stored in the format they use.

 ## Directory
 ```